DinisMachado87/buildashed-main/README.md

 ### Navigation

-The navigation is included inside the header, and its elements rearrange for different screen sizes between a horizontal line and two versions of a more vertical block to safeguard the proportions of the hero image.
+The navigation is included inside the header, and its elements are rearranged for different screen sizes between a horizontal line and two versions of a more vertical block to safeguard the proportions of the hero image.

 ![Navigation](Documentation/nav.png)